 Mr. Tan Wee Seng has been an independent director and a member of the audit committee, compensation committee and corporate governance and nominating committee of our board of directors since April 2009.
-Mr. Tan is also a non-executive director of Xtep International Holdings Limited, an independent non-executive director and the chairman of the remuneration committee of Biostime International Holdings Limited and an independent non-executive director and the chairman of the remuneration committee of Biostime International Holdings Limited and an independent non-executive director and the chairman of the finance & operation committee of Beijing City International School, an academic institution in Beijing.
+Mr. Tan is also a non-executive director of Xtep International Holdings Limited, an independent non-executive director of Sa Sa International Holdings Limited, an independent non-executive director and the chairman of the remuneration committee of Biostime International Holdings Limited and an independent non-executive director and the chairman of the audit committee of CIFI Holdings (Group) Co.
+Ltd., all of which are listed on the Main Board of Hong Kong Stock Exchange, a director and the chairman of the finance & operation committee of Beijing City International School, an academic institution in Beijing.
 Mr Tan has been an independent director for 7 Days Group Holdings Limited listed in the New York Stock Exchange from November 2009 to July 2013 when on privatization and he was the chairman of the special committee for privatization from October 2012 to July 2013.
 Mr. Tan has over 30 years of experience in financial management, corporate finance, merger and acquisition, business management and strategy development.
-He has also held various management and senior management positions in a number of Li Ning Company Limited, a company listed on the Main Board of Hong Kong Stock Exchange.
+He has also held various management and senior management positions in a number of multinational corporations and China corporations.
+From 2003 to 2008, he was an executive director, the chief financial officer and the company secretary of Li Ning Company Limited, a company listed on the Main Board of Hong Kong Stock Exchange.
 From 1999 to 2002, he was the senior vice president of Reuters for China, Mongolia and North Korea regions, and the chief representative of Reuters in China.
-Prior to that, he served as the managing director of AFE Computer Services Limited, a Reuters subsidiary in Hong Kong mainly engaged in domestic equity and financial information services, a director of Infocast Pty Limited which was a Reutere subsidiary in Australia, and the regional finance manager of Reuters East Asia.
+Prior to that, he served as the managing director of AFE Computer Services Limited, a Reuters subsidiary in Hong Kong mainly engaged in domestic equity and financial information services, a director of Infocast Pty Limited which was a Reuters subsidiary in Australia, and the regional finance manager of Reuters East Asia.
 Mr. Tan is a professional accountant and a fellow member of the Chartered Institute of Management Accountants in the United Kingdom, and the Hong Kong Institute of Directors.